AppColony/slate/source/includes/api/v2/job_sites/_show.md

 }
 ```

-This endpoint retrieves the data for a single job site.
+This endpoint retrieves the data for a single Job Site.

 ### HTTP Request